Canada Crypto Tax Filing Guide 2026 – Step by Step

 Step 6: File by Deadline

-- June 15: Extended filing deadline for self-employed (taxes still due April 30)
+- June 15: Extended filing deadline for self-employed (but taxes still due April 30)

-- File via NETFILE using tax software (TurboTax Canada, Wealthsimple Tax, UFile)
+- File via NETFILE using CRA-certified software like TurboTax Canada, Wealthsimple Tax, or UFile

 Common CRA Crypto Mistakes to Avoid